 “There is a difference between leadership and management.
 The leader and the men who follow him represent one of the oldest, most natural, and most effective of all human relationships.
 The manager and those he manages are a later product with neither so romantic nor so inspiring a history.
 Leadership is of the spirit, compounded of personality and vision.
 Its practice is an art.
 Management is of the mind, more a matter of accurate calculations, statistics, methods, timetables, and routine.
 Its practice is a science.
 Managers are necessary, leaders are essential.”

 Here is a chart I use to illustrate the difference:

 The tasks in the management zone require a certain degree of intelligence and discipline.
 Those in the leadership zone largely benefit from emotional and social intelligence.
-While some tasks are purely leadership (e.g. develop vision) and others purely management (e.g. plan), many require a blend of the two (e.g. develop staff).
+While some tasks are purely leadership (e.g. developing a vision) and others purely management (e.g. planning), many require a blend of the two (e.g. developing staff).

 To succeed, you need strength in both areas: an excellent manager with no leadership qualities will ensure that the experiments are completed; however, there is no guarantee that the results shed light on the right question.
 An excellent leader with no management skills can develop and communicate wonderful visions; however, these will never materialise.
 The former is a technocrat, the latter a dreamer.

 I surround the management zone with the leadership zone (rather than vice versa) in this model since most researchers who move into leadership positions start out with a reasonable level of management ability and need to expand their skills and capabilities into the leadership zone.